gourab99-tech/exerzo/README.md

 `Bootstrap` was used for styling.\
 In the `Create Exercise Log` there is a field for the date where the dependency `react-datepicker` was used.\
 To route between different pages, the dependency `react-router-dom` was used, to import the `BrowserRouter`.\
-To connect the frontend with the backend, to get and post queries through our frontend, we used `Axios`.
+To connect the frontend with the backend, to get and post queries through our frontend, we used `Axios`.\
+To start the development server for, run script `npm start` after that any changes made to the code was visible in the http://localhost:3000 which was our development server.